thorek/gama/libs/doc/entity-configuration.md

 }
 ```

+You can also write the entity configuration in yaml files and simply includes these files in your
+[Domain Definition](./domain-definition).

 From the definition of an _entity_ a full fledged GraphQL schema is generated incl. resolver to a _data store_.
 The behaviour is strongly oppionated and uses mostly conventions; nonetheless you can configure most of the details.

-You can also write the entity configuration in yaml files and simply includes these files in your
-[Domain Definition](./domain-definition).
+You will probably only ever use the following configuration attributes:

+  * `attributes` the attributes of the entity
+  * `assocTo`, `assocToMany`, `assocFrom` to express the relation of one entity to another (has relationships)
+  * `union`, `interface`, `implements` to express identity relations between entities
+  * `permissions` to configure the access of users and roles to entity data
+  * `seeds` to declare seed data you can use to develop or run your API
+  * `description` to document the entity in the GraqphQL schema

 ## <a name="example"></a> Example

+Let's look at a very simple example that does not yet use any of the more sophisticated features but a mere
+defintion of a business entity with some basic attributes.

 _YAML_
 ```yaml